smritimallick/Authentication-server/README.md

-# Authentication Aerver using Express and NodeJS
+# Authentication Server using Express and NodeJS

 Authentication server provides a network service that applications use to authenticate the credentials, here, I've considered user-email and password.
 Now, when a client submits a valid set of credentials, it receives a cryptographic ticket that it can subsequently use to access various services.
 Otherwise, the access will be denied.